-As I kept practicing, something started to shift.
+As I kept practicing, something shifted.

 And in that feeling, whether it was frustration or flow, steadiness or shakiness, I found truth.
 I found growth.